rplevy/20190319/README.md

 requests for sorted data.

 The direct command-line use is handy if you just want to pass a file of data in and see it printed out in sorted order.
-Also the direct CLI supports composing sort arguments, whereas the REST service does not.

 The REST service usage will be more appropriate for those who wish to accumulate a sizable amount of data over time, perhaps from different users.
 Also, since it responds with JSON, it's more convenient for programs as consumers, such as web front ends.

 Note: the service does not employ a persistent datastore, so any data loaded into it will be lost when the service is stopped.